pointfreeco/swift-parsing/README.md

 .map { User(id: $0, name: String($1), isAdmin: $2) }
 ```

-To make the data we are parsing to more prominent, we can instead pass the transform function as the first argument to `Parse`:
+To make the data we are parsing to more prominent, we can instead pass the transform closure as the first argument to `Parse`:

 ```swift
 let user = Parse {